 There are three companies in Canada that offer mortgage default insurance:

-CMHC Insurance protects lenders in case homebuyers default on their mortgages.
+Mortgage default insurance protects lenders in case homebuyers default on their mortgage.
 No financial loss is experienced by a lender covered with CMHC insurance.
 The premium is paid by the borrower and is calculated as a percentage of the mortgage amount.
 The premium does not have to be paid upfront and can instead be added to the total mortgage amount and paid over time.
-Premiums in Ontario, Manitoba and Quebec will also be subject to provincial tax, which unlike the CMHC premium will have to be paid upfront.
+Premiums in Ontario, Manitoba and Quebec are subject to provincial tax, which must be paid upfront.

-CMHC insurance plays a very important role in the market and ensures that borrowers receive the same mortgage rate regardless of their down payment amount.
+CMHC insurance plays a very important role in the market and ensures that borrowers receive competitive mortgage rate regardless of their down payment amount.
 Without it, lenders would likely charge higher rates of interest on mortgages with low down payments to compensate for the higher default risk.

 See and compare the best mortgage rates in Canada.